A Mile High Transit Success Story

 - The Eagle P3 project is the largest single urban rail project in the western U.S.

-- Denver’s 16th Street Mall is the only bus-only mall in the downtown of a major urban area in the United States.
+- Denver’s 16th Street Mall is the only bus-only mall in the downtown of a major urban area in the U.S.

-- RTD operates its electric rail vehicles at the highest elevation of any large urban area in the United States.
+- RTD operates its electric rail vehicles at the highest elevation of any large urban area in the U.S.